 You’ll want to write your bio in the third person.
 This will make it quick to scan and understand, and will also help with your website’s search engine optimization (SEO).
 It also allows media, bloggers, and venues to simply copy and paste your bio if they need.

 Although most of your fans will know, a music blogger may not yet have a sense of your sound.
 Add a quick description of what your music is like.

 It may be hard to fit your sound into a genre, but try to use a few words that people can use to place you.

 Then, talk about what you’re currently up to with your music.
 Have you just gone into the studio?
 Released a single?
 Co-written a song with another artist?

 Choose the most relevant, and recent things that you’ve done with your music, and add those to your bio.

 Create a professional, mobile-ready website in minutes that is easy to update and maintain.
-Sign up with Bandzoogle today!
+Build your music website with Bandzoogle today!